 It’s Limerick-Off time, once again.
 And that means I write a limerick, and you write your own, using the same rhyme word.
 Then you post your limerick(s) as a comment to this post and, if you’re a Facebook user, on Facebook too.

-I hope you’ll join me in writing a limerick using SCORE at the end of Line 1 or Line 2 or Line 5.
+I hope you’ll join me in writing limericks using COP at the end of any one line.
 (Homonyms or homophones are fine.)

-The best submission will be crowned Limerick Of The Week.
-(Here’s last week’s Limerick Of The Week Winner.)
+The best submission will be crowned Limerick-Off Award Winner.
+(Here’s last week’s Limerick-Off Award Winner.)

 How will your poems be judged?
 By meter, rhyme, cleverness, and humor.
 (If you’re feeling a bit fuzzy about limerick writing rules, here’s my How To Write A Limerick article.)

-I’ll announce the Limerick of the Week Winner next Sunday, right before I post next week’s Limerick-Off.
-So that gives you a full week to submit your clever, polished verse.
-Your submission deadline is Saturday at 10:00 p.m.
+I’ll announce the winners on January 22, 2017, right before I post the next Limerick-Off.
+So that gives you two full weeks to submit your clever, polished verse.
+Your submission deadline is Saturday, January 21, 2017 at 10:00 p.m.
 (Eastern Time.)